dalitun/applications/bundle-xenial-wordpress/README_EN.md

 The interesting entry access points are:

-- `/var/www/html/wordpress` : Wordpress installation repository
+- `/data/wordpress` : Wordpress installation repository
-- `/var/www/html/wordpress/wp-config.php` : Wordpress configuration file, in which you can find the password of the MySQL user that has been generated buring the installation.
+- `/data/wordpress/wp-config.php` : Wordpress configuration file, in which you can find the password of the MariaDB user that has been generated buring the installation.
+- `/data/mysql` : Mariadb nodes datadir is a cinder volume.

 -----
 Have fun.
 Hack in peace.